Often researchers receive their processed data in the form of a Scaffold

 - The Similarity View: Here users can see which peptides are assigned to which proteins, where there are shared peptides and which proteins are excluded from the Scaffold experiment due to the principle of parsimony.

-- The Quantify View: Scaffold contains basic quantitative information based on spectrum counting or precursor intensity values.
-This view displays this information at the protein level along with quantitative bar charts, volcano plot, Venn diagram and GO term charts.
-These graphical tools attempt to display differential expression information in various ways.
+- The Quantify View: Scaffold displays quantitative values based on spectrum counting, or precursor intensity values.
+This view displays this information at the protein level along with quantitative bar charts, volcano plot, Venn diagram, and GO term charts.

 - The Publish View: Collapses experimental metadata that can be used to begin writing articles for publication in scientific journals.

-Scaffold assigns probabilities to search engine peptide identifications using either the PeptideProphet or LFDR algorithm and protein identifications using the ProteinProphet algorithm.
+Scaffold assigns probabilities to search engine peptide identifications using either Percolator, PeptideProphet, or LFDR and protein identifications using ProteinProphet.
 This allows users to filter identifications at the peptide and protein level by probability.
 Additionally, if a decoy search was performed Scaffold allows users to filter by FDR thresholds.
 Finally, the minimum number of peptides filter allows users to require a minimum number of peptides to be identified.

 Scaffold also provides filtering based on required modifications (using the Req Mods filter) or protein name or accession number (using the Search box).
 To access more advanced filtering options, select the Advanced Filter button (magnifying glass).

 Scaffold has the ability to add gene ontology terms via two methods.
 The first involves querying the NCBI GO term database and is built into Scaffold.
-To do this make sure the NCBI option is selected using the Edit > Edit GO Term Options > GO Annotation Databases dialog.
-Then, the annotations can be added using the Experiment > Add NCBI Annotations option.
+To do this make sure the NCBI option is selected using the Edit > Edit Annotation Options dialog.
+Then, the annotations can be added using the Experiment > Add or Edit Annotations... option.
+Make sure the Go Terms source button is selected and choose the desired option fro the dropdown menu.
 The second GO term source is the EBI’s GO term knowledge base.
 Users can add organism specific files to Scaffold and gain GO annotations that way.
-For detailed instructions see this link: https://proteomesoftware.zendesk.com/hc/en-us/articles/214939323-How-do-I-add-organism-specific-GOA-databases-to-Scaffold.
+For detailed instructions see this link.

-If receiving a quantitative experiment, the Q+ button will be active; select this button to enter Scaffold’s quantitative module.
-Depending on the questions you are trying to answer information may be contained in either Scaffold or Q+.
+If receiving a quantitative experiment, the Q+S button will be active; select this button to enter Scaffold’s quantitative module.
+Depending on the questions you are trying to answer information may be contained in either Scaffold or Q+S.

-The Q+ button allows for select quantitative results to be viewed in a Q+ module
+Figure 9.
+The Q+S button allows for select quantitative results to be viewed in the Q+S module

-The Q+ modules extend the identification information found in Scaffold and gives users additional support for quantitative proteomic experiments including TMT, iTRAQ, SILAC, and dimethyl labeling.
+The Q+S module extends the identification information found in Scaffold and provides support for: TMT, iTRAQ, SILAC, and dimethyl based quantitation.
 Both modules also support MS1 precursor intensity quantitation.
 Additional quantitative features include kernel density estimation, intensity and error weighting and the ability to organize experiments into categories with proper handling of technical replicates.

 Organization of Quantitative Samples

-Each experiment must be organized the first time the data is visualized in Q+ (made easy by the Experimental Design Wizard).
+Each experiment must be organized the first time the data is visualized in Q+S, made easy by the Experimental Design Wizard.
 The wizard is broken into 5 components; simply define a few experimental characteristics and organize samples into reference and non-reference categories.
-Scaffold extracts quantitative information such as reporter ion channel and allows for experiments to be properly organized.
+Scaffold extracts quantitative information such as reporter ion or SILAC channel.

-The organization of an experiment can be changed after loading into Scaffold Q+ using the Quant > Update Experimental Design… dialog.
+The organization of an experiment can be changed after loading into Scaffold Q+S using the Quant > Update Experimental Design… dialog.

-Both Scaffold and the Q+ modules give numerous Excel formatted exports, available from the Export menu, that allow users to manipulate data outside of Scaffold and provide reports for publication.
+Both Scaffold and the Q+S module give numerous Excel formatted exports, available from the Export menu.
+These allow users to manipulate data outside of Scaffold and provide data for publication.
 Additionally, all graphs can be saved by right-clicking.
-Finally, the publish view contains experimental metadata that is helpful for publication.

 Proteome Software has an extensive documentation library, these resources can be found here: